atooma/doc-resonance-ai/docs/source/index.rst

 This tutorial is intended to get you up and running with the Resonance AI environment.

-**Atooma**'s Resonance AI is a highly integrated and concurrent software engine designed to manage interconnected devices and data streams flowing among apps services and businesses.
-A **Resonance AI Application** is the realization of a tool that can interconnect all the devices embedding the **Resonance SDK**.
-Briefly, Resonance AI smooths the great complexity implied in managing a large network of devices, to supply the user with all the possibilities given by the Internet Of Things.
+**Atooma**'s Resonance AI is a highly integrated and concurrent software engine designed to manage interconnected networks and data streams flowing among apps devices services and businesses.
+A **Resonance AI Application** is a cloud-based platform-as-a-service that can interconnect all the devices embedding the **Resonance SDK**; networks of these devices can be organized into projects with manageable scope and objectives.
+Briefly, Resonance AI smooths the great complexity implied in managing large networks of devices, to supply administrators with all the possibilities given by the Internet Of Things.
+With Resonance your business can easily access its dedicated instance in the platform to deploy and manage its own network of devices.

 Resonance AI has been designed focusing on: